-Shrimp, raw (sand shrimp and Pacific shrimp species) and Gout
+Shrimp, raw (sand shrimp and Pacific shrimp species) Purine Content — Food

-Shrimp, raw (sand shrimp and Pacific shrimp species) contains 177.3 mg total purines per 100 g.
+Shrimp, raw (sand shrimp and Pacific shrimp species) contains 177.3 mg total purines per 100 g in the Food dataset.

 Where You Might Encounter Shrimp, raw (sand shrimp and Pacific shrimp species)